Harriet Cohen: Biography

 She also cultivated Spanish music, and gave the second performance of Manuel de Falla's Nights in the Gardens of Spain, a work which became especially associated with her.
 She was also an early exponent of music of the Soviet Union in Britain, and visited Russia in 1935 to broadcast from Moscow and Leningrad, including works by Shostakovich, Kabalevsky and Leonid Polovinkin.
 These composers later sent her further compositions.

 Cohen's influence went well beyond that of a musician.
 She became strongly associated in the 1930s with publicising the plight of German and Austrian Jews and even played a concert with the scientist Albert Einstein (Alfred's cousin) in 1934 to raise funds to bring Jewish scientists out of Germany.
 She became a close friend of Eleanor Roosevelt and Ramsay MacDonald as well as the first president of Israel, Chaim Weizmann.

 Cohen was also a close friend of many leading figures of the time.
 These included not only musicians such as Jean Sibelius, Ralph Vaughan Williams, Sir Edward Elgar and Sir William Walton, but also writers such as Arnold Bennett, George Bernard Shaw, H. G. Wells and D. H. Lawrence as well as politicians or entrepreneurs such as Max Beaverbrook and Leslie Viscount Runciman.
 Cohen became one of the most talked-about and photographed musicians of her day.

 She was vice-president of the Women's Freedom League, and was for several years associated with the Jewish National Fund and the Palestine Conservatoire of Music at Jerusalem.
 Cohen was appointed a Commander of the Order of the British Empire (CBE) in 1938.
+She was made Commander of the Order of the Crown of Belgium in 1947 and received the Order of the White Lion of Czechoslovakia that same year.
 The Harriet Cohen International Music Award was introduced in her honour in 1951.
+Also in 1951 she was awarded Officier de l’Académie française.
+She was made a Cavalier of the Order of the Southern Cross of Brazil in 1954 and was made a Freeman of the City of London in the same year.
+Also in 1954, she was a recipient in Helsinki of the medal of the Sibelius Academy.
+She received the Stella Della Solidarietà Italiana in 1955.
+In 1958 Cohen was awarded the Pro Finlandia Medal of the Order of the Lion of Finland for her services to Finnish music.

-She was the subject of This Is Your Life in 1959 when she was surprised by Eamonn Andrews at the BBC Television Theatre.
+She was the guest "castaway" on Desert Island Discs in January 1955 and was the subject of This Is Your Life in 1959 when she was surprised by Eamonn Andrews at the BBC Television Theatre.